djplaner/blog/docs/2009/02/02/what-is-a-ple-more-than-a-suite-of-tools-more-than-social-media/index.md

 ---
+categories:
+- elearning
+- ple
+- plescquni
+date: 2009-02-02 13:34:34+10:00
+next:
+  text: Data mining of online courses - dominant assumptions and innovation potential
+  url: /blog2/2009/02/02/data-mining-of-online-courses-dominant-assumptions-and-innovation-potential/
+previous:
+  text: Joining the landed gentry - getting a money burner
+  url: /blog2/2009/02/02/joining-the-landed-gentry-getting-a-money-burner/
 title: What is a PLE?
 More than a suite of tools?
 More than social media?
-date: 2009-02-02 13:34:34+10:00
-categories: ['elearning', 'ple', 'plescquni']
 type: post
 template: blog-post.html
 comments: